SynAckPwn23/Reef-Logger/README.md

 Measurements are saved locally in the data.json file.
 You can manually edit or clear this file to reset the dataset.

 ## 📌 Notes
 This app was developed for **personal use** on my local network to monitor and manage my own reef aquarium.
+Lang: ITA.
 This is a **local-only** version and **not intended to be exposed on the Internet** for security reasons.
 - Data is stored locally in a JSON file; no database is used.
 - The application is easily extendable with: